Parry-Zhuo/DeliberatePracticeTimer/README.md

 ![image](https://github.com/user-attachments/assets/68b9e6a3-1c75-4cb3-a309-27ada0de7a8b)

 **REFLECTION MODE**
-Post-practice, users can finally rest as well as reflect on their performance to make observations on how the practice went.
-This will allow users to correct for mistakes, as well as identify patterns in the future using the datalogging feature
+Users can finally rest, as well as reflect on their performance to make observations on how the practice went.

 ![image](https://github.com/user-attachments/assets/175ad7cf-2beb-4612-9dc2-9def5fd5e8ba)